Table of Contents

 This blog post is licesned as Attribution-ShareAlike 4.0 International.

 If you like this idea, i'd appreciate it if you would Signal me, provide a clear introduction of yourself if I don't already know you, so I can add you to a Signal group for any future discussions around this idea's development.
+I am not a developer -- so I will not be building this app.
+However, I can help facilitate, educate, and help fundraise.

 Principles